27 September 2016 but photos 2024:

 17 February 2020

-The fantastic old #shopfront at 250 Collins was built in 1931 for Wertheim’s Pianos, along with the building above, originally called Lyric House (later Howey House), designed by #AandKHenderson.
-From memory it’s actually not that old, since it was replaced decades ago then reconstructed c1990 when the shop became the lobby for the lifts up to the offices of the #SportsgirlCentre next door (and in fact I think it might just be a facade).
-I could be wrong, the #copperdoors look rather old and worn, though on the other hand they’ve got SC in the deco style glass.
+From memory the shopfront isn’t actually that old, since it was replaced decades ago, then reconstructed c1990 when the shop became the lobby for the lifts up to the offices of the #SportsgirlCentre next door (and in fact I think it might just be a facade).
+I could be wrong, the #copperdoors look rather old and worn, though on the other hand they’ve got SC in the Deco style glass.
 The lobby is very daggy #postmodern.